twostraws/Vortex/README.md

 - `sizeVariation` (`Double`, defaults to 0) determines how much variation to allow in initial particle size, +/- the base `size` value.
 - `sizeMultiplierAtDeath` (`Double`, defaults to 1) determines how much bigger or smaller particles should be by the time they are destroyed.
 A value of 1 means the size won't change, whereas a value of 0.5 means particles will be half whatever their initial size was.
 - `stretchFactor` (`Double`, defaults to 1) determines whether particles should be stretched based on their movement speed.
 A value of 1 means no stretch is applied.
-- `tiltDivisor` (`Double`, defaults to 1) How much to reduce tilt effects on a particle's position.
+- `rotationDivisor` (`Double`, defaults to 1) How much to reduce rotation effects on a particle's position.
     Larger values cause smaller changes.
-A value of 1 causes no reduction to tilt effects.
+A value of 1 causes no reduction to rotation effects.
-- `TiltAxes` (`TiltAxis`, defaults to .allCases) The axes of tilt that can affect the position of the particles.
+- `RotationAxes` (`RotationAxis`, defaults to .allCases) The axes of rotation that can affect the position of the particles.
-- `tiltRate` (`SIMD2<Double>?`, defaults to `nil`) The x and y rotation rate of the device, based on `tiltDivisor`.
+- `rotationRate` (`SIMD2<Double>?`, defaults to `nil`) The x and y rotation rate of the device, based on `rotationDivisor`.
-    A nil value here means no tilt effects will be applied.
+    A nil value here means no rotation effects will be applied.

 Most of those are built-in types, but two deserve extra explanation.